JIeSchnee/reTSN/README.md

 # Flex-TSN
-This is the experiment code of the paper "reTSN: Resilient and Efficient Time-Sensitive Network for Automotive Systems".
+This is the experiment code of the paper "reTSN: Resilient and Efficient Time-Sensitive Network for Automotive In-Vehicle Communication".

 Folder organisation: